 Think of apricots as almost egg-like in their delicacy.
 Bruises, fruit wounds, and fungal problems can follow improper harvest and post-harvest care of apricots.
 The timing of harvest will vary depending upon cultivar and zone but, in general, you should pick them when still yellowish green.
 Once the green fruits are starting to turn golden, it is time to harvest.

 Next, it is important to pack them carefully to avoid bruising, as the fruits brush against each other and the container.
 Foam eggshell forms, newspaper, and other cushioning items can be used to soften the storage bed used for storing apricots after harvesting.
 Never stack more than two layers to avoid crushing the fruits.

 Commercial growers will either hydro or room cool apricots prior to packing to increase shelf life, but this isn't necessarily practical for the home grower.

 How to Store Apricots

 After careful packing, you must meet certain environmental conditions for storing apricots after harvesting.
-The optimum temperatures for holding apricots are 31 to 32 degrees Fahrenheit (-0.5-0 C.) Avoid anywhere that freezing may occur.
+The optimum temperatures for holding apricots are 31 to 32 degrees F. (-0.5 to 0 C.) Avoid anywhere that freezing may occur.

-Post-harvest care of apricots isn’t difficult, but you must adhere to a few rules in order to preserve the crop.
-With certain cultivars, you can expect fresh fruit to keep 1 to 2 weeks, while others last up to 4 weeks.
+Post-harvest care of apricots isn't difficult, but you must adhere to a few rules in order to preserve the crop.
+With certain cultivars, you can expect fresh fruit to keep one to two weeks, while others last up to four weeks.